fredwu/fredwu.me-v3/src/pages/manager-readme/index.md

 I am generally a well organised person.
 In order to communicate effectively with me, please:

 - be straight-up and cut the bullshit
-- be explicit rathar than assume I already have the knowledge of something
+- be explicit rather than assume I already have the knowledge of something
 - grab me if it's urgent, or requires back and forth
 - call me if it's urgent and I'm out of office
 - Slack me if it's short and don't require back and forth